 Backpacking Slovakia Suggested Budgets

-Slovakia Travel Guide: Money Saving Tips
+Slovakia Travel Guide: Money-Saving Tips

-Slovakia is one of the cheaper Central European countries and it’s pretty easy here to travel on a budget.
+Slovakia is one of the cheaper Central European countries and it’s easy here to travel on a budget.
 That said, if you’re looking for ways to trim your expenses, here are my favorite ways to save money in the country:

 - Ride Flixbus – Flixbus is a budget-friendly way to get around the country (as well as the region).
-They have Wi-Fi, electrical outlets, and decent enough sites for overnight and long-haul bus journeys.
+They have Wi-Fi, electrical outlets, and decent enough seats for overnight and long-haul bus journeys.

 - Get outdoors – The easiest way to keep active and save money is to get outdoors and explore Slovakia’s national parks.
 Most don’t charge an entry fee.
 Nature fills your days and avoids slimming your wallet!

-- Wild camp – If you really want to save money in Slovakia bring your tent as wild camping is legal.
-You can pitch your tent on almost all public land throughout Slovakia, just avoid national parks and forests.
+- Wild camp – If you really want to save money in Slovakia, bring your tent as wild camping is legal.
+You can pitch your tent on almost all public land throughout Slovakia.
+Just avoid national parks and forests.

-Where To Stay in Slovakia
+Where to Stay in Slovakia